BIGJRA/BIGJRA.github.io/rejuv.md

 Interact with the grave at the top and insert the Cursed Candle we got a while ago to obtain **Litwick!**

 Return to the basement level to talk to April.
-She’ll give us the *Phase Dial!* Head in and go up.
+She'll give us the *Phase Dial!* Head in and go up.

 Chaotic Fusion Solrock (Crystal Cavern Field)